 Aspiring forensic anthropologists with an interest in forensic archaeology should strongly consider undergraduate majors in anthropology or archaeology.
 Specializations in physical or biological anthropology are recommended for admission by some master's degree programs.
 However, for students whose schools do not offer these majors, an undergraduate degree in biology, chemistry, math, or forensic science can also provide solid preparation.

-- Participate in an internship.
 In many cases, students who are accepted to graduate programs in forensic anthropology have completed internships as undergraduates.
 Typical settings include archaeological excavation sites, law enforcement agencies, and medical examiners' offices.

-- Choose electives carefully.
+Students interested in this career path should choose electives carefully.
 Some forensic anthropology master's degree programs prefer to accept students with coursework in areas like statistics, experimental design, anatomy, chemistry and biology.
 Students planning to apply to these programs can stand out by taking these courses as undergraduates, even if they are not required.

 Step 2: Complete a Master's Degree Program